regine/meltmodel/README.md

-The default library that Jekyll uses to parse Markdown behaves irregularly, so we will also install Redcarpet, an optional Markdown library, supported bu Github and Github Pages.
+The default library that Jekyll uses to parse Markdown behaves irregularly, so we will also install Redcarpet, an optional Markdown library, supported by Github and Github Pages.

 We'll use Ruby-Gems, a package manager for the Ruby programming language, and it's command-line program ```gem``` to install Jekyll